UCSBCarpentry/2020-11-09-OpenRefine-online/_episodes/03-working-with-data.md

 * Return to the 'Create Project' menu.
 * 'Choose Files' and navigate to the journalcsv__doaj_20201027_1636_utf8.csv file.
 * Use the default options to create a new project.
+* Rename this new project 'Large DOAJ dump.'